List of Deltora Quest characters: Gorl

 Gorl is a knight from Jalis in golden armor with a pair of horns on the top of his helmet, referenced as The Knight of Truth.
 Years before Adin united the people and created the Belt of Deltora, Gorl and his two brothers were searching for the Lillies of Life, whose abundant nectar had healing properties and bestow long life.
 Finding it in the Forests of Silence, the three became its guardians before Gorl slays his brothers for the magical nectar.
 As a result, centuries passed as Gorl awaited from the Lillies to bloom again, unknowingly preventing it by tending to the vines that blocked sunlight and murdering anyone and anything that got too close.
 Furthermore, while driven insane and paranoid, unaware that the hilt of blade had the topaz on it when Lief and Barda came for it and believed them to be after the Lillies of Life.
 When he engages in combat, he can use telepathic or magical powers to bend people to his will or mesmerize them.
 Eventually with Jasmine's help, Gorl's armor was crushed by a large tree branch, though he barely survived it in the anime and his armor crumbled as he tries to reach the bloomed Lillies of Life.
 In both versions, it turned out that Gorl's body decayed a long time ago and it was his warped consciousness controlling the armor until the tree branch damaged it to the point that the suit could no longer hold him and thus ceased to be.

 Soldeen

 A demonic sea monster who guards the ruby, resembling a mix of an eel, a catfish and a shark.
 Soldeen was once Nanion, the leader of the D'or Tribe.
 With his wife turned to stone, Nanion and his people were transformed into various creatures residing in the Lake of Tears created by Thaegan.
 Though he battles Lief, Soldeen regains his memories as Nanion and helps in getting the ruby before Thaegan arrives.
-Upon her death, the Lake dries up and both Nanion his people are restored to their original forms.
+Upon her death, the Lake dries up and both Nanion and his people are restored to their original forms.

 Soldeen was the monster that inspired Josef to write and publish The Deltora Book of Monsters and is the first monster featured in the book.
 Soldeen is also the first guardian monster who isn't killed although since there is some speculation that Thaegan may be the true guardian this assumption may or may not be true.